ibm-cloud-docs/event-notifications/en-templates.md

 1. Click **Add** to save your updates.

-## Handlebars Integration
+## Handlebars integration
 {: #handlebars-integration}

 Handlebars is a templating language that allows for dynamic content generation within templates.
-Handlebars can be used to customize notification messages using template variables ,conditional logic and various other helpers.
+You can use Handlebars to customize notification messages by using template variables, conditional logic, and various other helpers.

-### Template Variables
+### Template variables
 {: #template-variables}

 Template variables are placeholders within the notification message templates that get replaced with actual data when a notification is triggered.
-These variables allow users to personalize messages and include relevant information from the event being notified.
+These variables allow you to personalize messages and include relevant information from the event being notified.

-#### Usage:
+#### Usage
 {: #usage-template-variables}

 ```handlebars